anonym56492/E67196A1283BB901/src/README.md

 # Adversarial Learning of Group and Individual Fair Representations (GIFair)
-Supplementary material for KDD 2023 submission Adversarial Learning of Group and Individual Fair Representations.
+Supplementary material for submission Adversarial Learning of Group and Individual Fair Representations.

 ## Installation
 ### Requirements